Menu Close

 Where’s the Beef…Patty

-Set aside two bowls, fill one with the flour and the other for the eggs.
-Beat the eggs in a shallow bowl and set them aside.
-Use a two-tablespoon ice cream scoop to make balls and lightly flatten each.
+In two separate bowls, fill one with flour and the other with eggs.
+Beat the eggs and set aside.
+Scoop out the ground meat mixture with a two-tablespoon ice cream scoop and place on a plate.
+Lightly flatten each ball into a patty.
 Dip each patty into the flour and place it on a pan or platter.
-When you have floured all of the patties, it’s fry time.
+When you have finished all of the patties, it’s fry time.
 Heat a non-stick pan over medium heat and add the oil.
 Place your bowl of beaten eggs near the pan.
-When the pan is hot, dip each patty into the egg mixture and carefully place it in the pan.
+When the pan is hot, dip each patty into the egg mixture and carefully place each in the pan.

-Fry over medium-low heat, the patties should be a light golden brown and firm to touch.
+Fry over medium-low heat until the patties are a light golden brown and firm to the touch.

 Wanjajeon (Pan-fried Beef and Tofu Patties)